ISABROTHER/raggawebsite/README.md

 ## Contributing

-This is a parliamentary website for Hon.
-Dr. Kwamena Minta Nyarku (Ragga), Member of Parliament for Cape Coast North.
+This is a campaign website template.
+Feel free to customize it for your needs.

 ## License

 All rights reserved.
-Official website of Hon.
-Dr. Kwamena Minta Nyarku (Ragga).
+Paid for by Jane Doe for Senate Committee.

 ## Support

-For questions or issues, contact the MP's office through the website's contact form.
+For questions or issues, contact: info@janedoe2026.com

 ---

-**About**: This website serves the constituents of Cape Coast North, Ghana, providing transparency, accessibility, and community engagement with their elected representative.
+**Disclaimer**: This is a demo project.
+Federal election law requires proper disclosure statements, contribution limits, and reporting.
+Consult with legal counsel and the FEC before launching a real political campaign website.